 Appendix 3 - Rewards Flowchart

-Child's name: Class:
+ld's name: Class:

-Date: Time:
+e: Time:

-Place of incident:

-Name of person reporting:

-Before the incident: What led to the behaviour?
+Before the incident: What led to the e behaviour?

-Behaviour: What exactly did the child d do?
+Behaviour: What exactly did the ch ld do?

+· · ·

-Consequences: What happened after rwards?
+Consequences: What happened aft erwards?

-Oo you think it needs raising on My Conce ern?
+you think it needs raising on My Con cern?